rust-vmm/vmm-reference/docs/DESIGN.md

 [Tier 1 supported](https://doc.rust-lang.org/nightly/rustc/platform-support.html#tier-1)
 by Rust.
-Future extensions to `aarch64` support will introduce the `aarch64-unknown-linux-gnu` and `aarch64-unknown-linux-musl` toolchains, defaulting to TBD on ARM (depending on how the official Rust support evolves).
+Future extensions to `aarch64` support will introduce the `aarch64-unknown-linux-gnu` and `aarch64-unknown-linux-musl` toolchains, defaulting (probably) to `aarch64-unknown-linux-gnu` on ARM, because it's also *Tier 1 supported* since Rust 1.49.

 ## Testing

-The reference VMM will run a minimal battery of integration tests with every pull request in its repository, leveraging the infrastructure in `rust-vmm-ci`.
+The reference VMM runs a minimal battery of unit and integration tests with every pull request in its repository, leveraging the infrastructure in `rust-vmm-ci`.
-These tests will build the VMM with all its dependencies and all their features compiled-in and boot a guest for several configurations that make sense (as opposed to, for instance, one configuration with all the possible devices).
+The python integration tests build the VMM with all its dependencies and all their features compiled-in and boot a guest for several configurations that make sense (as opposed to, for instance, one configuration with all the possible devices).

 As the command line parser is throw-away in the process of users building a new VMM using the reference VMM as example, we will not focus testing on it.
-Its functionalities are covered by unit tests that exercise the parsing utilities, and by an end-to-end integration test exercises `cargo run --<params>`.
-The core component is the `vmm` crate, easily tested with native Rust code through
+Its functionalities are covered by unit tests that exercise the parsing utilities, and by the end-to-end integration tests that exercise `cargo run --<params>`.
+The core component is the `vmm` crate, tested with native Rust code through
 [Rust integration tests](https://doc.rust-lang.org/rust-by-example/testing/integration_testing.html).
 Each test spawns a VMM in a child process (to ensure proper cleanup of KVM resources) and demonstrates that the guest is viable.
 As devices are added, we